 \section{Evaluation}

 We apply our method to both a linear point-mass and a non-linear robot manipulator control example.
-In order to solve the \ref{eq:NL-HLSP}'s we use the globally converging sequential hierarchical least-squares programming solver S-HLSP with trust-region and hierarchical step-filter proposed in~\cite{pfeiffer2023b}.
-It is based on the sparse HLSP solver s-$\mathcal{N}$IPM-HLSP~\cite{pfeiffer2021,pfeiffer2023b}.
+In order to solve the \ref{eq:NL-HLSP}s, we use the sequential hierarchical least-squares programming solver S-HLSP with trust-region and hierarchical step-filter proposed in~\cite{pfeiffer2023b}.
+It is characterized by global convergence to a local KKT point.
+S-HLSP is based on the sparse HLSP solver s-$\mathcal{N}$IPM-HLSP~\cite{pfeiffer2021,pfeiffer2023b}.
 All gradients and Hessians of the dynamics and task functions are computed analytically, for example according to~\cite{carpentier2018,Jong2021}.
 We choose $\Delta t = 0.1$~s, $N = 25$ (or $\Delta t=0.01$~s with $N=100$ and $N=80$) and $k=4$ with $\epsilon = 3.4\cdot 10^{-4}$.
 While $\epsilon$ is relatively large (meaning that $\Sigma(x,N^*)$ can become positive, in contrast to theorem~\ref{th:neg}) we did not experience any negative influence on the algorithm convergence.

-In order to confirm our results we compare our algorithm to the two optimization problems given in tab.~\ref{tab:topmaprxtest}.
+In order to confirm our results we compare our algorithm to the two optimization problems given in Tab.~\ref{tab:topmaprxtest}.
 Both problems' decision variables do not include $N^*$ which is rather fixed at a chosen value.
 The first problem therefore corresponds to \ref{eq:topm} with the terminal constraint at $N^*+1$.
-The other optimization problem is a `padded' version of DTOC with terminal constraints on the collocation points $N^*+1$ to $N$.
-This reproduces the behavior of ADTOC (tab.~\ref{tab:topmaprx}) which can solve the original problem~\eqref{eq:topm} equivalently only if the desired state $f_d$ is a resting goal point (see theorem~\ref{th:conv}).
+The other optimization problem is a `padded' version of DTOC (PDTOC) with terminal constraints on the collocation points $N^*+1$ to $N$.
+This reproduces the behavior of ADTOC (Tab.~\ref{tab:topmaprx}) which can solve the original problem~\eqref{eq:topm} equivalently only if the desired state $f_d$ is a resting goal point (see theorem~\ref{th:conv}).
 Furthermore, we report the results of GPOPS~\cite{gpops} which implements a direct transcription method for optimal control problems of the form~\eqref{eq:conttopm}.
-The resulting NLP is solved by SNOPT~\cite{snopt}.
+The resulting NLP is solved by the local optimizer SNOPT~\cite{snopt}.

 In order to preserve sparsity we set $w$ to zero when it is close to 0 up to a numerical threshold